by Courtney Carver, author of Project 333

-Guilt and regret about the past aren’t serving your present.
-In fact, because of that guilt, you aren’t fully enjoying your current life.
-Whether it is guilt about letting go of something in your closet that you spent too much on, or guilt about a past relationship or anything in between, you have paid enough.
-You’ve paid with your money, time, attention and emotion.
+Guilt about the past isn’t serving your present.
+In fact, because of that guilt, you aren’t fully seizing and enjoying what’s in front of you today.
+Whether it’s guilt about letting go of something in your closet that you spent too much on, or guilty thoughts about a past relationship or anything in between, you have paid enough.
+You’ve paid with your money, time, attention, and emotion.
 You can stop paying now.
 Let go, apologize, forgive and choose to live free of guilt and regret.

 2. You never again have to wear your pain.

 How many times have you tried to shop away your pain?
 Retail therapy is an expensive way to relieve the pain of boredom, frustration and heartache, and it only delivers temporary relief.
 You can’t shop your way out of of pain.
 I tried and it didn’t work.
 I did learn though that you can shop yourself into a tremendous amount of debt which leads to more pain, and then more shopping.